lyvinh1023/SampleHybridApp/README.md

  - Apply Android CI to build project and run e2e instrument test
  - Run test on emulator and Firebase Lab

-# How to run instrument test
+# How to run instrument tests

 ## Build APP and TEST apk files